gmdsi/GMDSI_notebooks/docs/intro/intro_to_svd.md

 In this and the next notebooks we'll get under the hood of SVD and see what it does.
 A high-level understanding is not needed to take advantage of the power of SVD for your typical calibration parameter estimation problem ("set it and forget it").
 BUT in addition to the glow of knowledge that they impart, these SVD concepts will cascade into understanding other tools such as parameter identifiability, calculation of uncertainty, and null-space Monte Carlo.

 > #### We highly recommend going through:
 > - Gregory Gunderson's [Singular Value Decomposition as Simply as Possible](https://gregorygundersen.com/blog/2018/12/10/svd/#:~:text=The%20singular%20values%20referred%20to,our%20transformation%20flattens%20our%20square.).
-An excelent place to start to gain an intuitive understaning of SVD.
+An excelent place to start to gain an intuitive understanding of SVD.
 > -  Frank Cleary's [introduction to SVD notebook](https://gist.github.com/frankcleary/a89da479d85c98f86e31).

 ## Matrices

 Linear Algebra is the foundation of much of our maths and modeling.
-At the basis of this is matrices, which are containing vector information like spatial array of properties, mappings from one set of properties to another, the variability of properties.
+At the basis of this is matrices, which contain vector information like spatial arrays of properties, mappings from one set of properties to another, the variability of properties.

  Another example of a matrix is just a photograph.
 It turns out, much of the information contained in a matrix is redundant.
 If we think of the columns of a matrix as vectors, they are orthogonal but maybe aren't quite the right basis for the infromation.
 What if we could find another basis, where we rotate to a more suitable set of orthogonal basis vectors and maybe even stretch them?

 Any matrix can be decomposed into 3 matrices:

-$$\mathbf{M}=\mathbf{U}\mathbf{S}\mathbf{V}^T$$
+$\mathbf{M}=\mathbf{U}\mathbf{S}\mathbf{V}^T$

 ```python